netscaler/netscaler-k8s-ingress-controller/deployment/README.md

 The common deployment architectures emerging in K8s environment are of single-tier and dual-tier load balancing.

-Citrix ADC with Ingress Controller provides solution for these deployments.
-The Citrix ingress controller automates the configuration of Citrix ADC load balancing microservices in Kubernetes environment.
+Netscaler with Ingress Controller provides solution for these deployments.
+The Citrix ingress controller automates the configuration of Netscaler load balancing microservices in Kubernetes environment.

 **North-South traffic Load balancing**: North-South traffic is the traffic heading in and out of your Kubernetes Cluster.
 It is the traffic that comes from the client and hits the frontend microservices.

 **East-West traffic Load balancing**: East-West traffic is the traffic from one microservice to another inside the Kubernetes Cluster.

-In usual k8s environment the E-W traffic is load balanced by kube-proxy and N-S traffic is load balanced by Ingress load balancer like Citrix ADC.
+In usual k8s environment the E-W traffic is load balanced by kube-proxy and N-S traffic is load balanced by Ingress load balancer like Netscaler.

 The E-W traffic can also be load balanced by Ingress load balancer with E-W Hairpin mode.